theKashey/kashe/README.md

 A WeakMap based memoization library for a better and safer caching

 ## Memoization
-Memoization is look technique.
+Memoization is cool technique.
 But is it reliable and _safe_?

-What is the difference between lodash.memoize, memoize-one, and React.useMemo?
+What is the difference between `lodash.memoize`, `memoize-one`, and `React.useMemo`?

 - [lodash.memoize](https://lodash.com/docs/4.17.11#memoize) is a cool thing.
 But but default it has endless cache size.
 - [memoize-one only](https://github.com/alexreardon/memoize-one) remembers the latest arguments and result.
 No need to worry about __cache busting__ mechanisms such as maxAge, maxSize, exclusions and so on which can be prone to __memory leaks__.